Fivepenny Piece: Career

 During the band's 1970s heyday they released over a dozen albums for EMI and then Philips, and reached the Top 10 in the UK Albums Chart with their LP King Cotton.
-They performed many times on national television, and had their own BBC Television series, The Fivepenny Piece Show.
+They performed multiple times on national television, and had their own BBC Television series, The Fivepenny Piece Show.

 By the early 1980s the group had reached an impasse, and John Meeks' departure was followed soon afterwards by Lynda Meeks.
 With John's replacement Trevor Chance (born 1 March 1942, Gilsland, Cumberland) and Andrea Mullins (formerly of the Caravelles), the band continued until 1985 when they broke up.

-They reformed in the mid-1990s, and played occasional gigs with various personnel, including the Lancashire folk singer and comedian Bernard Wrigley and Pete Brew.
+The group reformed in the mid-1990s, and played occasional gigs with various personnel, including the Lancashire folk singer and comedian Bernard Wrigley and Pete Brew.
 Crotty and George Radcliffe continued to play in the band, along with Mullins.
 Salford-born guitarist and vocalist Paul Johnston joined the band in the late 1990s as they continued to perform, their final show being at the Grand Theatre in Lancaster around 2004.

-George Radcliffe ran the 'Star Inn' pub in Ashton-under-Lyne in the early 80's and died at the end of 2002, and Eddie Crotty, the band's only remaining original member, died of a heart attack in hospital on 11 April 2009, aged 67, after being ill for the previous nine years.
+George Radcliffe ran the 'Star Inn' pub in Ashton-under-Lyne in the early 1980s and died at the end of 2002, and Eddie Crotty, the band's only remaining original member, died of a heart attack in hospital on 11 April 2009, aged 67, after being ill for the previous nine years.
 Lynda Jane Meeks died from cancer on 22 January 2013, aged 67 years, at the Christie Hospital in Manchester.
+Colin Radcliffe died in 2025, after living in retirement in Wales, leaving John Meeks the sole surviving original member of the group.

 For a while in the 1970s the group had a weekly interlude spot on the BBC programme That's Life! with Esther Rantzen.